 The construction of Alternatives 1, 2, and 3 would involve activities that would potentially cause erosion and the disturbance of sediment and soil, subsequently resulting in sediment transport and delivery to streams.
 Sediment input to streams could temporarily increase water column turbidity and sedimentation rates above ambient levels and potentially alter fish physiology, behavior, and habitat conditions in waterways.
-Construction activities that have the potential to result in erosion and sediment transport and delivery to streams include: (1) site clearing and vegetation removal in the inundation area and at the CBD outlet; (2) excavation, grading, and soil placement to construct the main, saddle, and saddle dike dams; (3) topsoil storage and road construction and relocation; (4) culvert and bridge modification and construction; (5) dredging/excavation in Funks Reservoir; (6) bed and bank disturbance at creek crossings; and (7) the placement and removal of cofferdams and stream diversions to construct the main dams.
+Construction activities that have the potential to result in erosion and sediment transport and delivery to streams include: (1) site clearing and vegetation removal in the inundation area and at the CBD outlet; (2) excavation, grading, and soil placement to construct the main dams, saddle dams, and saddle dikes; (3) topsoil storage and road construction and relocation; (4) culvert and bridge modification and construction; (5) dredging/excavation in Funks Reservoir; (6) bed and bank disturbance at creek crossings; and (7) the placement and removal of cofferdams and stream diversions to construct the main dams.
 Under Alternative 2, sediment- and turbidity-producing activities would include: (1) constructing the Dunnigan Pipeline to the Sacramento River; (2) site clearing and vegetation removal to construct the Sacramento River discharge; and (3) installing a cofferdam and placing riprap for the Sacramento River discharge.
 Construction activities that would occur in or immediately adjacent to stream channels (e.g., excavation, grading, vegetation removal, bridge and culvert construction, and the placement and removal of cofferdams and stream diversions) and Funks Reservoir (dredging/excavation) or during the wet season have the greatest potential to disturb stream sediments or cause erosion and contribute sediment to streams.

 Elevated levels of suspended sediments have the potential to result in physiological, behavioral, and habitat effects on fish.
 The severity of these effects depends on the sediment concentration, duration of exposure, proximity of the action to the waterbody, and timing of the disturbance relative to the occurrence of the species and sensitive life stages.
 Short-term increases in turbidity and suspended sediment may disrupt normal behavior patterns of fish, potentially affecting foraging, rearing, and migration.
 The level of disturbance may also cause juvenile fish to abandon protective habitat or reduce their ability to detect predators, potentially increasing their vulnerability to predators (e.g., piscivorous birds and fish).
 Chronic exposure to high turbidity and suspended sediment may affect fish growth and survival by impairing respiratory function, reducing tolerance to disease and contaminants, and causing physiological stress (Waters 1995).
 Deposition of excessive fine sediment on the stream bottom could eliminate habitat for aquatic insects; reduce density, biomass, number, and diversity of aquatic insects and vegetation; reduce the quality and quantity of spawning habitat; and block the interchange of surface and subsurface waters.
 Substantial sediment input and deposition could: (1) cause channel braiding; (2) increase width: depth ratios; (3) increase incidence and severity of bank erosion; (4) reduce pool volume and frequency; and (5) increase subsurface flow.
 See Chapter 7, Fluvial Geomorphology, for additional information on potential effects related to elevated levels of suspended sediments.